Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Life is wasted on the living. - **Douglas Adams, The Restaurant at the End of the Universe**
 - Live and let live.
-- Many people die at twenty five and aren’t buried until they are seventy five. - **Benjamin Franklin**
+- Some people die at twenty five and aren’t buried until they are seventy five. - **Benjamin Franklin**
 - Blink, and then it's over. - **Slander & William Black, Back To U**
 - The days are long, but the years are short.
 - Life is too short to not be pursuing the best opportunity you know of.